LEAF: Navigating Concept Drift in Cellular Networks: Evaluation

 Additionally to improving model performance, LEAF achieves the best results while requiring 10.3\% to 76.9\% fewer retrains for CatBoost and 17\% to 71.8\% fewer for ExtraTrees when compared to na\"ive retraining every 30 days.
 We validate this pattern by testing on other boosting (LightGBM) and bagging (Random Forest) algorithms and notice that it holds across these model families.

 For LSTM, we find that LEAF is drastically better at reducing NRMSE.
-Despite achieving slightly worse performance for DVol and REst, LEAF is the most effective mitigation scheme for the other KPIs.
+Despite achieving slightly worse performance for DVol and REst, LEAF is the most effective scheme for the other KPIs.
 Moreover, when effective, LEAF reduces the NRMSE by a large margin compared with the second best results.
 By applying LEAF, LSTM achieves 7.71\% to 50.13\% less NRMSE than triggered retraining.
 Surprisingly, CDR errors are reduced by 71.52\% when only 11 retrains are required.

 Finally, we observe that LEAF does not mitigate well KNeighbors (and other distance-based models).
-Na\"ive retraining every 30 days and triggered retraining using non-sampled fresh data perform better than LEAF across all KPIs using this model.
 We believe this behavior is rooted in the expressiveness of distance-based models and how they generalize~\cite{losing2016knn}.
 KNeighbors employs a lazy regressor that memorizes all the training set and uses the least distance to the nearest neighbor to perform predictions.
 While over-sampling the error region can show targeted improvement, the originally good regions may perform worse because of the unbalanced added samples.
-In contrast, bagging methods like Extra Trees train weak learners in parallel~\cite{geurts2006extremely} (or sequentially with boosting~\cite{dorogush2018catboost}).
-As individual learners learn new samples more independently, they are less affected by previous learners when targetedly mitigating error regions.
+In contrast, bagging methods train weak learners in parallel~\cite{geurts2006extremely} (or sequentially with boosting~\cite{dorogush2018catboost}).
+As individual learners learn new samples more independently, they are less affected by previous learners during targeted mitigation.